-Aldercar High School encourage the use of codes of behaviour conduct as a means of establishing appropriate expectations of young person's behaviour.
+[name of establishment] encourage the use of codes of behaviour conduct as a means of establishing appropriate expectations of young person's behaviour.
 Such codes will be explained to both young people and those with parental authority prior to a visit, so reducing the opportunity for misunderstanding both expectations and the sanctions that may be invoked where a code is breached.

-Whilst inclusion of young people and adults on offsite visits will be the norm at Aldercar High School, this will not be the case where health and safety of the individual, other group members or members of the public would be significantly compromised.
-Visit Leaders will ensure that they consult the SVS / acedemy and parents well in advance of the visit where inclusion is an issue.
-Page 8 of 10
+Whilst inclusion of young people and adults on offsite visits will be the norm at Aldercar High School, this will not be the case where health and safety of the individual or other group members would be significantly compromised.
+Visit Leaders will ensure that they consult the LA and parents well in advance of the visit where inclusion is an issue.